lmorg/murex/docs/GUIDE.quick-start.md

-External executables (including any programs located in `$PATH`) are invoked via the `exec` builtin ([read more](commands/exec.md)) however if a command isn't an expression, alias, function nor builtin, then _murex_ assumes it is an external executable and automatically invokes `exec`.
+External executables (including any programs located in `$PATH`) are invoked via the `exec` builtin ([read more](commands/exec.md)) however if a command isn't an expression, alias, function nor builtin, then Murex assumes it is an external executable and automatically invokes `exec`.

 For example the two following statements are the same: